mraad/HZSpatial/README.md

 ### Loading and finding data

 Download the [Armed Conflict Location and Event Data](http://www.acleddata.com/) for Africa [shapefile](http://www.acleddata.com/wp-content/uploads/2014/large-docs/ACLED_All_Africa_1997-2013.zip).
-Unzip the file into a folder and define an environment variable ```ACLED_HOME``` that points to that folder.
-There are about 86,000 features in the shapefile with time, latitude, longitude and other attributes.
+Unzip the file into a folder and define an environment variable named ```ACLED_HOME``` that points to that folder.
+This is a tiny set with about 86,000 features in the shapefile with time, latitude, longitude and other attributes.

 ```
 cd HZClient